Gone (Rosé song): Composition and reception

 "Gone" received positive reviews from music critics; with many noting the use of English lyrics.
 Writing for Beats Per Minute, JT Early described the song as a "moody, guitar-driven break-up track."
 Rhian Daly off NME stated that "on paper, [the song] sounds boring and uninspired but, with Rosé’s vocals on top of the real thing, it becomes a diamond in the rough."
 Justin Curto of Vulture described the song as a "stripped-back ballad."
 Following the performance at Blackpink's virtual concert, Teen Vogue wrote that "Gone" has "an indie-rock sensibility, with beachy electric guitars."
-Jeff Benjamin off Billboard described the track as "an emotional, acoustic-leaning cut, revealing vulnerable lyrics."
+Jeff Benjamin of Billboard described the track as "an emotional, acoustic-leaning cut, revealing vulnerable lyrics."
 A journalist for the Korean Broadcasting System, a South Korean television and radio company, felt that "Gone" perfectly reveals the theme of a departed love.